Azure/data-api-builder/docs/running-in-azure.md

-# Running Data API Builder in Azure
+# Running Data API builder in Azure

-Data API Builder can be run in Azure via container image.
+Data API builder can be run in Azure via container image.
 Therefore it is assumed that you are familiar with Docker and that you have Docker installed on your machine.

 ## Build and Publish the Docker image